chinesedfan/You-Dont-Know-Axios/README.md

 - `AxiosError`, which is thrown by axios initiative and has `isAxiosError: true` as mark.
 - `Cancel`, which is caused by cancellation and can be recognized by `axios.isCancel` method.
-- Other errors that can be from anywhere.
+- Other errors that can be thrown from anywhere.
 Find out the place carefully.

 ### Cancellation
 [<ins>back to top</ins>](#you-dont-know-axios)&nbsp;&nbsp;[<ins>back to parent</ins>](#usage-knowledges)